Jutho/KrylovKit.jl/docs/src/index.md

 Below is a wish list / to-do list for the future.
 Any help is welcomed and appreciated.

-*   More linear solvers: conjugate gradient
+*   More algorithms, including biorthogonal methods:
-*   Biorthogonal methods for linear problems and eigenvalue problems: BiCG, BiCGStab, BiLanczos
+    -   for `linsolve`: CG, MINRES, BiCG, BiCGStab, ...
+    -   for `eigsolve`: BiLanczos, Jacobi-Davidson (?), subspace iteration (?), ...
+    -   for `svdsolve`: Golub-Kahan-Lanczos
+    -   for `exponentiate`: Arnoldi (currently only Lanczos supported)
+*   Generalized eigenvalue problems: LOPCG, EIGFP and trace minimization
+*   Least square problems
+*   Nonlinear eigenvalue problems
 *   Preconditioners
-*   Exponentiate for a general (non-hermitian) linear map, based on `Arnoldi`
-*   Singular values: `svdsolve`
 *   Harmonic ritz values
-*   Generalized eigenvalue problems: LOPCG, EIGFP and trace minimization
-*   Nonlinear eigenvalue problems
 *   Support both in-place / mutating and out-of-place functions as linear maps
 *   Reuse memory for storing vectors when restarting algorithms
 *   Improved efficiency for the specific case where `x` is `Vector` (i.e. BLAS level 2 operations)